juzerali/q/README.md

 value(...args)              promise.fcall(...args)
 ```

-If the promise is a proxy for a remote object, you can shave
+If the promise is a proxy for a remote object, you can save
 round-trips by using these functions instead of ``then``.
 To take
 advantage of promises for remote objects, check out [Q-Connection][].